f4exb/sdrangel/Readme.md

   - Optimizations with Valgrind cachegrind
   - Corrected decimators bit shifting so that the number of effective output bits is constant and fill the internal sample width
   - Separate library to support all flavours of FunCube dongles.
 Rewritten FCD plugins.
+  - Allow several sample source plugins to share the same presets for what is common
   - Many other little things...

 <h1>To Do</h1>
-  - Review queue messaging to and from the source plugin to fix performance problems with rates > 4MS/s
   - Enhance presets management (Edit, Move, Import/Export from/to human readable format like JSON).
-Allow several sample source plugins to share the same presets
   - Allow arbitrary sample rate for channelizers and demodulators (not multiple of 48 kHz).
 Prerequisite for polyphase channelizer
   - Implement polyphase channelizer
   - Level calibration